 Mobile technology devices may be academy owned/provided or personally owned and and might include: smartphone, tablet, notebook / laptop or other technology that usually has the capability of utilising the academy's wireless network.
-The device then has access to the wider internet which may include the academy's learning platform and other cloud based services such as email and data storage.
+The device then has access to the wider internet which may include the academy's learning platform and other cloud-based services such as email and data storage.

 All users should understand that the primary purpose of the use mobile / personal devices in a academy context is educational.
-The mobile technologies policy should be consistent with and interrelated to other relevant academy polices including but not limited to the Safeguarding Policy, Behaviour Policy, Bullying Policy, Data Protection&FOI Policy, and policies around theft or malicious damage.
+The mobile technologies policy should be consistent with and interrelated to other relevant academy polices including but not limited to the Safeguarding Policy, Behaviour Policy, Bullying Policy, Data Protection & FOI Policy, and policies around theft or malicious damage.
 Teaching about the safe and appropriate use of mobile technologies should be an integral part of the academy's Online Safety education programme.

-- The academy Acceptable Use Agreements for staff, pupils/students and parents/carers will give consideration to the use of mobile technologies - The academy allows:
+- The academy Acceptable Use Agreements for staff, pupils/students and parents/carers gives consideration to the use of mobile technologies - The academy allows:

-A Academy Device Pei rsonal Dev ices
+P Academy Device S Pei rsonal Dev ices

-Academy Academy owned for owned for single user multiple users Authorised device 1 Student owned Staff owned Visitor owned
+Academy owned for single user Academy owned for multiple users Authorised device Student owned Staff owned Visitor owned

 Allowed in academy Yes Yes Yes No No No

 Full network access Yes Yes Yes No No No

 Internet only Yes Yes Yes No No No

 No network access No No No Yes Yes Yes